Professional translators stick like glue to this 5-step translation process.

 That’s why a translation should never be considered completed after a single pass.
 It still needs thorough checking and revision to ensure nothing has been missed, and editing to make the wording natural and elegant.

-The 5-step language translation process outlined here is designed precisely to achieve this and overcome these inherent complexities.
+The 5-step language translation process outlined here is designed to achieve precisely this and overcome these inherent complexities.

 Are each of the steps in the process strictly necessary?